Elephant1214/ElephantClient/README.md

-# ElephantClient
+# Elephant Client
-Bug reports for Elephant Client along with a website to download it
+A Minecraft PvP client for 1.8.9

+## Installation
+Coming soon!

+## Bug Reports
+If your issue wasn't previously closed or reported in the `Issues` tab, make a new issue.

+## Discord Server
+Coming soon!